 Water Conservation

-We're in a historic drought, and climate change is making them more prevalent.
-With reservoirs at historic lows, it's time for all of us to revisit our water use and find ways to conserve even more to help preserve our water supply.
-Mayor Kate has signed on to the annual Wyland National Mayor's Challenge for Water Conservation.
+Mayor Kate has signed on to the annual Wyland National Mayor's Challenge for Water Conservation again this year.
 Read below for more on how you can help.
-Let’s all do our part and conserve!
+Let’s all do our part to conserve and keep our reservoirs full as long as possible!

 Flume installation with Mayor Kate and Councilmember Hill